 The master's degree in BioMedical Engineering stands at the crossroads of two innovation-rich fields: engineering sciences and biomedicine.
 This programme is a partnership between the University of Paris Descartes and ParisTech – on which Arts et Métiers depends – with additional expertise: life sciences and biomedicine from the Paris university and engineering and technology from ParisTech.

-Transdisciplinarity and the international dimension are the two pillars of the BioMedical Engineering research master's, which caters for students from diverse backgrounds: not only biology, chemistry and health sciences, but also engineering sciences, computer science, mathematics and physics.
+Transdisciplinarity and the international dimension are the two pillars of the BioMedical Engineering master's programme, which caters for students from diverse backgrounds: not only biology, chemistry and health sciences, but also engineering sciences, computer science, mathematics and physics.
 The main goal is to provide skills in the main biomedical engineering fields, which are increasing in significance in terms of both research and industrial development.

 Five specialities are currently on offer to candidates:

-Innovation is the main characteristic of the Design, Industrialisation, Risk, and Decision Department (CIRD), which specialises in complex industrial products.
+Innovation is the main characteristic of the Industrial Engineering, which specialises in complex industrial products.
 Its teams combine the necessary expertise for a comprehensive process, from product design to product industrialisation.
 Their work is dedicated to optimising the development process throughout product life cycles and to developing innovative products.

 The first field covers a wide range of subjects: integrated design and collaboration approaches; innovation methods; the definition of new production processes for industrial applications; the product/process/organisation combination applied to product development; and special engineering tools dedicated to several fields, such as geometric modelling and digital models.